-GASB Statement No. 92 enhances comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
-The implementation of GASB Statement No. 92 did not have an effect on the financial statements of the School District.
+GASB Statement No. 90 improves the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and improves the relevance of financial statement information for certain component units.
+The implementation of GASB Statement No. 90 did not have an effect on the financial statements of the School District.